YuniqueUnic/schemaui/README.md

 - [x] parse json schema at runtime and generate a TUI
 - [ ] parse json schema at runtime and generate a Web UI
-- [ ] parse json schema at compile time Then generate the code for TUI, expose nessessary APIs for runtime.
+- [ ] parse json schema at compile time Then generate the code for TUI, expose necessary APIs for runtime.
-- [ ] parse json schema at compile time Then generate the code for Web UI, expose nessessary APIs for runtime.
+- [ ] parse json schema at compile time Then generate the code for Web UI, expose necessary APIs for runtime.
 - [ ] parse json schema at runtime and generate a Interactive CLI
-- [ ] parse json schema at compile time Then generate the code for Interactive CLI, expose nessessary APIs for runtime.
+- [ ] parse json schema at compile time Then generate the code for Interactive CLI, expose necessary APIs for runtime.

 Licensed under either of